Star Wars Jedi: Fallen Order

 The fact that most of these items are cosmetic changes just exacerbates the problem – and there are more than one hundred of them.
 Why on Tatooine would anyone try a new ability in a previous area if this will take them half an hour and get them just a bunch of new colors to Cere’s ship, the droid BD-1(he’s a good boy, though), and to the handle of Cal’s lightsaber?
 Fallen Order even takes this handle and divides it into four parts (material, emitter, switch, and sleeve), so the player can fully customize a minuscule thing that will remain covered by Cal’s hand whenever he’s fighting.

 Talking of useless lightsabers, the game makes them feel like a common sword.
 You hit a barechested man with one and it doesn’t leave a scratch – or do much damage to his health bar.
 Your blows are constantly blocked by stormtroopers with electrified batons.
 It takes three hits to kill a single rat with the lightsaber.
 You can only increase the damage of your weapon once, and only by the end of the game with a skill tree – and even afterward it still feels weaker than it should be.
-In an RPG, this wouldn’t be a problem, because they’re completely designed around abstractions, but in an action game with a more realistic aesthetic to make it look like the movies it just feels off, especially because lightsabers don’t work that way in the movies.
+In an RPG, this wouldn’t be a problem, because they’re completely designed around abstractions, but in an action game with a more realistic aesthetic to make it look like the movies it just feels off.

 But the comparisons with the Soulsborne games end here.
-You don’t need to care about a stamina gauge when attacking, for example, and the game hides the heavy attack behind a skill tree – and ties it to the force meter for no good reason, as it ends up discouraging you from using it, as the push, pull and slow abilities tend to be much more effective in killing, and the meter doesn’t recharge with time, but only when you manage to successfully attack your enemies.
+We don’t need to care about a stamina gauge when attacking, for example, and the game hides the heavy attack behind a skill tree – and ties it to the force meter for no good reason, as it ends up discouraging us from using it, since the push, pull, and slow abilities tend to be much more effective in killing.

-When fighting against any enemy that is not a common stormtrooper, you are encouraged to use a defensive approach: you should wait for them to attack you and then parry and counter.
-Otherwise, you will have to deal with troopers blocking your attacks until their “guard bar” depletes – and this thing recharges if you take too long.
-It’s easy to throw words like “janky” and “clunky” when talking about this combat system because of things like this: besides Cal being really slow and the fact that you can’t cancel out of attacks, the common combat situation doesn’t have you trading blows with the enemies but having a hard time damaging them even after all three of your attacks connected.
+When fighting against any enemy that is not a common stormtrooper, the player is encouraged to use a defensive approach: we should wait for them to attack us and then parry and counter.
+Otherwise, we will have to deal with troopers blocking our attacks until their “guard gauge” depletes – and this thing recharges if we take too long.
+It’s easy to throw words like “janky” and “clunky” when talking about this combat system because of things like this: besides Cal being really slow and the fact that we can’t cancel out of attacks, the common combat situation doesn’t have we trading blows with the enemies but having a hard time damaging them even after all three of our attacks connected.

-Talking of janky, you can also evade attacks in Fallen Order, but dodging can be pretty unreliable.
-You should only dodge during a very brief window right before the unblockable attack is about to connect; otherwise, you’re going to be hit by it.
-Unblockable attacks sometimes track you – and they really, really track you, homing in on you hard.
-If you slow down a monster – say, a giant frog – believing you can go around it and hit its back, you’re in for a surprise: if you slow down the frog during one of these attacks, you can easily see it rotating 180º as if on top of a vinyl record – ignoring the slow – to still face you when the force effect is over.
-And if you slow down the frog after it has just launched itself at you, you’ll discover that it also has invincibility frames while doing so, which means that your super powerful lightsaber won’t do any damage to it at all.
-You slow down the frog, use the force meter to make a heavy attack, and it still misses because the monster was arbitrarily invincible at the time.
+Talking of janky, we can also evade attacks in Fallen Order, but dodging can be pretty unreliable.
+The player should only dodge during a very brief window right before the unblockable attack is about to connect; otherwise, they’re going to be hit by it.
+Unblockable attacks sometimes track us– and they really, really track us, homing in on us hard.
+If the player slows down a monster – say, a giant frog – believing they can go around it and hit its back, they’re in for a surprise: if we slow down the frog during one of these attacks, we can easily see it rotating 180º as if on top of a vinyl record – ignoring the slow effect – to still face Cal when the force effect is over.
+And if we slow down the frog after it has just launched itself at Cal, we’ll discover that it also has invincibility frames while doing so, which means that Cal’s super powerful lightsaber won’t damage the frog at all.
+The player slows down the frog and uses the force meter to make a heavy attack, and still fails because the monster was arbitrarily invincible at the time.

 There’s an achievement in the game that illustrates one of the main problems of Fallen Order’s combat.
-It unlocks after you slice off the tongue of this giant frog, which sometimes tries to grab you with it, launching it towards you.
-If you use slow when it’s in the middle of the attack, with the tongue sticking out, immovable in the air, and hits the tongue with your lightsaber… nothing happens.
-To unlock the achievement, you have to use another force power and then the lightsaber.
-It’s not that Fallen Order is too difficult – I died more times in the final level of Super Mario 3D World than in here – but that the strategy to defeat certain enemies is sometimes arbitrary: studying their attack patterns is not always fruitful.
+It unlocks after we slice off the tongue of this giant frog, which sometimes tries to grab Cal with it, launching it toward the jedi.
+If we use slow when it’s in the middle of the attack, with the tongue sticking out, immovable in the air, and hits the tongue with the lightsaber… nothing happens.
+To unlock the achievement, we must use another force power and then the lightsaber.
+It’s not that Fallen Order is too difficult – I died more times in the final level of Super Mario 3D World than here – but that the strategy to defeat certain enemies is sometimes arbitrary: studying their attack patterns is not always fruitful.

 The force powers, meanwhile, are either useless or overpowered.
-After Cal remembers that he can push things away with the force, it becomes much simpler to just throw everybody out of ledges.
+After Cal remembers that he can push things away with the force, for example, it becomes much simpler to just throw everybody out of ledges than to fight them with a lightsaber.
 It trivializes things.
-But if the enemy is immune to it – because it’s big or because of reasons – pushing it doesn’t do much besides diminishing a bit of its guard bar.
-Fallen Order could have used more ways of employing the force in combat: the situations where there’s debris you can pull and throw at enemies are very rare, for example.
+But if the enemy is immune to it – because it’s too big or because of reasons – pushing it doesn’t do much besides diminishing a bit of its guard gauge.
+Fallen Order could have used more ways of employing the force in combat: the situations where there’s debris we can pull and throw at enemies are very rare, for example.

-There are also problems with the parkour and the set-pieces.
-Your movement is stiff and limited in the game.
-You can run on walls, for instance, but only on clearly designated walls.
-If you see a wall that Cal should have been able to run on, but it’s not marked, he won’t be able to run on it.
-This applies to platforms as well: if you think you can jump somewhere, but it’s out of the intended way, you will either fall directly through the platform or hit an invisible wall.
+There are also problems with the parkour and the set pieces.
+Movement is stiff and limited in the game.
+Call can run on walls, for instance, but only on clearly marked walls.
+If we see a wall that Cal should have been able to run on, but it’s not marked, he won’t be able to run on it.
+This applies to platforms as well: if the player thinks they can jump somewhere, but it’s out of the intended way, they will either fall directly through the platform or hit an invisible wall.
 This design wasn’t a problem in the Uncharted games because – save Lost Legacy – they were never about exploring their fictional worlds, but following a linear path.
 Fallen Order, on the other hand, tries to be a Metroidvania, so the artificiality of this design goes counter to the exploration.
-Moreover, Nathan’s mobility was also limited, while Cal Kestis is more like the protagonist of a Prince of Persia, having the tools to get to hard-to-reach places.
-In other words, he should have been able to move more freely around the levels than he’s allowed to.
+Moreover, Nathan’s mobility is also limited, while Cal Kestis is more like the protagonist of a Prince of Persia game, having the tools to get to hard-to-reach places.
+In other words, the jedi should have been able to move more freely around the levels than he’s allowed to.

-The set-pieces, meanwhile, are usually effective, but there is the occasional moment when they fall flat.
+The set pieces, meanwhile, are usually effective, but there is the occasional moment when they fall flat.
 The “Rogue One scene” at the end – you’ll know when you see it – is intense and exhilarating for the same reasons it worked so well in Rogue One.
-At the other end of the spectrum, there’s a scene where you fly on top of a big bird and the music soars to encourage you to marvel at the visuals – which will hardly happen since the bird flies too close to the top of the trees and the camera is too close to the action, meaning there’s nothing on the screen to marvel at.
+At the other end of the spectrum, however, there’s a scene where we fly on top of a big bird, and the music soars to encourage us to marvel at the visuals – but this will hardly happen since the bird flies too close to the top of the trees and the camera is too close to the action, meaning there’s nothing on the screen to marvel at.
 The whole scene ends up being silly instead: it’s trying too hard and not delivering.

 The puzzles are the least problematic aspect of the game.
 Here, they finally manage to successfully pull an Uncharted: the puzzles are huge in scope but not complex to figure out.
 There’s an enormous room at the beginning, for example, with big metal balls, wind shafts, and circular holes where the balls should fit.
-Moving the huge objects around the room makes you familiar with your recently acquired ability and it feels epic because of the size of it all – the room even changes to match your different solutions, making different platforms appear depending on which holes you have activated.
+Moving the huge objects around the room makes us familiar with our recently acquired ability and it the whole sequence feels epic because of the size of it all – the room even changes to match our different solutions, making different platforms appear depending on which holes we have activated.

-Presentation-wise, Fallen Order isn’t going to take your breath away – especially if you’ve played any Uncharted – but it’s hardly an ugly game.
-The soundtrack, however, is a letdown, just reusing the classic themes without bothering to give personality to the game.
+Presentation-wise, Fallen Order isn’t going to take anyone’s breath away – especially if they’ve played any Uncharted – but it’s hardly an ugly game.
+The soundtrack, however, is a letdown, just reusing the classic themes without bothering to give a proper personality to the game.
 The Mandalorian is proof that something can exist in the Star Wars universe and still have a musical identity of its own to match its tone, genre, and story.
-Although… since everything here is generic, maybe the music indeed fits.
+Although… since everything here is generic, maybe the music indeed fits the tone.

 Star Wars Jedi: Fallen Order is not greater than the sum of its many disjointed parts.
 It’s certainly a step in the right direction, but there’s still much room for improvement.